Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 If you don’t want to travel on your own, here are some options for Sintra tours from Lisbon:

 The train ride from Lisbon to Sintra takes about 40 minutes.
 Along the way, I learned my second useful tip of the day: a bobby pin is useful for creating avocado toast.
-I learned this from the girl sitting next to me, who may have been the daughter of McGuyver.
+I learned this from the girl sitting next to me, who may have been McGuyver’s daughter.

 Arriving at Sintra’s train station doesn’t necessarily make for the best first impression.
 The area is pretty enough, but between those arriving by train, tour buses, and everything else, its jam packed.
 I began my walk into the historic center of Sintra.